 TO KEEP THE CENTER ALIVE, The Norman Mailer Center needs to be supported by an endowment to sustain the Center's operations.
 A Center supports the Colony’s fellowship, workshop and retreat programs, as well as being the repository for Mailer’s personal library of some 4,000 volumes with the author’s handwritten notes and observations.
-The Norman Mailer Center Annual Benefit Gala in New York, NY is the cornerstone of our general fundraising program.
-The Sixth Annual Benefit Gala was held on October 27, 2013.
+The Norman Mailer Center Annual Awards Ceremony Benefit Celebration in New York City and Brooklyn, NY is the cornerstone of our general fundraising program.
+This year's Annual Awards program will be held December 10, 2015.

 The Board of Directors invites the participation of those who seek to support the arts and understand the significance of The Norman Mailer Center and Writers Colony.
 All inquiries may be addressed to: